nf-core/taxprofiler/docs/usage.md

 ##### melon

 Melon is only suitable for long-read metagenomic profiling.
-Therefore, nf-core/taxprofiler does not currently run Melon on data specified as being sequenced with `Illumina` in the input samplesheet.
+Therefore, nf-core/taxprofiler does not currently run Melon on data specified as being sequenced with `illumina` or any other short-read platform in the input samplesheet.

 #### Post Processing